 It’s no secret that I am absolutely in love with Madison, Wisconsin.
 There is something about fresh cheese curds, homemade ice cream from Babcock Hall and sitting outside at a cafe on State Street that enlivens my soul.
 When I was little, I spent my summers a little north of Madison at my grandparents’ house, and Madison has become a sort of check-in for me during different points in my life.
 Each time I return, I reflect on things that have changed in my life since the last time I was there, and measure up my life to my expectations as a little girl wandering the street that my mom used to wander down in her hippie high school days.

-So, it also should be no secret, that I love to share my love of the city on social when I am in town.
+So, it also should be no secret, that before I married someone from here (and moved here!)
+I loved to share my love of the city on social when I am in town.
 My first experience worth noting was with Hilldale in Madison, a revived shopping center that is a lovely break from the normal downtown area.
 I sent out a Tweet from a restaurant dinner date with my mom, and within in moments the shopping center was interacting with me.
 Not only did they respond to my Tweet, they continued commenting throughout my trip and engaged with me even when I was back in NYC.
 Suddenly, I had an attachment to Hilldale which has continued to bring me back to the shopping center with each visit.
 I mean, who can resist a beautiful outdoor shopping center that checks in on you and your family?

 So, what did these two small businesses do right to cut through the noise of all of the millions of other businesses I could go to in Madison?